willprice/willprice.github.io/notes/dfrduino/intro.md

 non programmers.
 Once you've finished the introduction you should be able to understand any of the code snippets throughout.

-When I introduce the syntax for the language I use a name inside quare brackets to represent some that should be replaced.
-For example `[type] [name];` could be realised as `int x` when I tell you that an `int` is a `type`, and a `name` can be anything in English that doesn't have spaces in it or special characters other than an underscore.
+When I introduce the syntax for the language I use a name inside square brackets to represent something that should be replaced.
+For example `[type] [name];` could be realised as `int x` when I tell you that an `int` is a `type`, and a `name` can be anything in English that doesn't have spaces in it or punctuation characters other than an underscore.

 ## Hardware
 The Arduino is a microcontroller, this is essentially like a mini-computer.
-In one sense it's rather like any laptop, tablet or PC you use in that at the lowest level they manipulate 1s and 0s.
+In one sense it's rather like any laptop, tablet or PC you use, in that at the lowest level they turn things on and off.
 However, the way you use them couldn't be more different!

-Microcontrollers aren't particularly clever, you have to instruct them on how to do things, they're fundamentally stupid.
+Microcontrollers aren't clever, you have to instruct them on how to do things, they're fundamentally stupid.
 You're the one who programs the brains; you're the clever one.